MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/index.md

 # Bing Maps V8 Web Control

+> [!NOTE]
+> Bing Maps Web Control SDK retirement
+>
+> Bing Maps Web Control SDK is deprecated and will be retired.
+Free (Basic) account customers can continue to use Bing Maps Web Control SDK until June 30th, 2025.
+Enterprise account customers can continue to use Bing Maps Web Control SDK until June 30th, 2028.
+To avoid service disruptions, all implementations using Bing Maps Web Control SDK will need to be updated to use [Azure Maps Web SDK](/azure/azure-maps/how-to-use-map-control) by the retirement date that applies to your Bing Maps for Enterprise account type.
+>
+> Azure Maps is Microsoft's next-generation maps and geospatial services for developers.
+Azure Maps has many of the same features as Bing Maps for Enterprise, and more.
+To get started with Azure Maps, create a free [Azure subscription](https://azure.microsoft.com/free) and an [Azure Maps account](/azure/azure-maps/how-to-manage-account-keys#create-a-new-account).
+For more information about azure Maps, see [Azure Maps Documentation](/azure/azure-maps/).
+For migration guidance, see [Bing Maps Migration Overview](/azure/azure-maps/migrate-bing-maps-overview).

 Welcome to the Bing Maps V8 Web Control, Microsoft's modern web mapping developer kit optimized for Enterprise scenarios.

 Area          | Description